Dairy product: Other

+A 2023 review found that higher intake of dairy products is significantly associated with a lower risk of inflammatory bowel disease.
+A 2025 review found that dairy product intake is associated with a lower incidence of tinnitus.
+A 2025 scoping review of systematic reviews found that dairy consumption is not associated with an increased risk of non-communicable diseases or mortality and may reduce the risk of several health outcomes.

 Avoidance on principle

 Some groups avoid dairy products for non-health-related reasons.
 Some religions restrict or do not allow the consumption of dairy products.
 For example, some scholars of Jainism advocate not consuming any dairy products because dairy is perceived to involve violence against cows.
 Orthodox Judaism requires that meat and dairy products not be served at the same meal, served or cooked in the same utensils, or stored together, as prescribed in Deuteronomy 14:21.

 Veganism is the avoidance of all animal products, including dairy products, most often due to the ethics regarding how dairy products are produced.
 The ethical reasons for avoiding meat and dairy products include how dairy is produced, how the animals are handled, and the environmental effect of dairy production.
-According to a report of the United Nations' Food and Agriculture Organization in 2010 the dairy sector accounted for 4 percent of global man-made greenhouse gas emissions.
+According to a report of the United Nations' Food and Agriculture Organization in 2010 the dairy sector accounted for 4 percent of global human-made greenhouse gas emissions.

+Growing awareness of dairy products' environmental impact, specifically greenhouse gas emissions, has led to many people reducing or avoiding dairy.
+In the EU, dairy is responsible for 27% of all diet related emissions, on average, while plant-based milks cause 2.5–4.5 times fewer emissions.